leetryscode/matchmakr_vg0/README.md

 - **Pond Discovery**: Browse and connect with singles with intelligent caching and scroll position restoration
 - **Forum System**: Community discussion platform with categories, posts, replies, and likes
 - **Sponsorship Management**: End sponsorship functionality with clean slate for re-initiation
+- **Vendor Management**: Business profiles with dedicated onboarding and management systems

 ### Chat System
 - **Sponsor-to-Sponsor**: Conversations about specific singles